 Say you send out an email every 30 days.
 In that email you can retarget an individual's most-viewed product for that month.
 You can direct them to content that's relevant to their interests and show your products in action.
 You can present bundle deals to upsell on items they're already buying regularly.

-Like with all behavioural marketing strategy this relationship deepens the longer it lasts.
-The more data customers provide the more detailed you can make your personalised offerings.
+Like with all behavioral marketing strategy this relationship deepens the longer it lasts.
+The more data customers provide the more detailed you can make your personalized offerings.
 For that reason it's important to make a good first impression.

-A strong behavioural marketing strategy brings plenty of positives compared to a less data-led approach.
+A strong behavioral marketing strategy brings plenty of positives compared to a less data-led approach.
 It's not only your business which benefits the customer also has plenty to shout about.

-The most obvious benefit of behavioural marketing is more sales for your business.
+The most obvious benefit of behavioral marketing is more sales for your business.
 Better-targeted ads get seen more often by the right people leading to more conversions.
-An effectively-run behavioural campaign should comfortably pay for itself in raw sales.
+An effectively-run behavioral campaign should comfortably pay for itself in raw sales.

 Of course you're also strengthening your brand.
 Giving people a personalised experience builds goodwill making your online presence feel more consistent.
 The amount of advertising we're exposed to can be exhausting most of it gets ignored.
 But if people know and trust you thanks to an earlier positive experience you'll cut through the noise.